Saucony Omni 16 Review Facts

 The Omni 16 is a shoe that is made for the roads, track

 , and treadmill.
 The TRI-FLEX outsole made the shoe very flexible and adds traction.
 Runners loved the shoe for their treadmill workouts because of the added grip.
 Runners reported that this is also a great option for cross training.
-A Overall, this shoe should not be used on the trail
+Overall, this shoe should not be used on the trail

 as the underfoot does not support aggressive, uneven terrain.